-The mean number of bands deployed in single session group was 10.7 ± 1.5 while in a study conducted by Farag at al12 the number of bands used in the single session esophageal variceal band ligation was 12.4 ± 4.2 .
+The mean number of bands deployed in single session group was 10.7±1.5 while in a study conducted by Farag at al12 the number of bands used in the single session esophageal variceal band ligation was 12.4±4.2.
 'D'Amico et al17 studied rebleeding after band ligation and described 17% rebleeding within first 6 weeks of band ligation.
-Altintas at al18 described the re-bleeding after band ligation in 19% patients.
-In present study, rate of re-bleeding after band group B, respectively.
+Altintas at al18 described the re-bleeding from oesophageal varices after band ligation in 19% patients.
+In present study, rate of re-bleeding after band ligation was 20% and 17% in group A and group B, respectively.
 Caldera et al19 reported rebleeding predominantly in the Child Class C patients, which was also true in our study.

 Until our investigations, little data was available on the comparison of multi-session band ligation and single-session band ligation.
-Farag et al12 compared the two procedures up to two years for rebleeding rate and described 28% (14/50) and 34% (17/50) re-bleeding rate in multi-session and single-session respectively.
+Farag $et\ al^{12}$ compared the two procedures up to two years for rebleeding rate and described 28% (14/50) and 34% (17/50) re-bleeding rate in multi-session and single-session respectively.
 In this study, we found 20% (6/30) and 17% (5/30) re-bleeding rate in multi-session (group A) and single session (group B), respectively.